bet4a/d3wiki/Voronoi-Geom.md

 function(d) { return d[1]; }
 ```

-<a name="size" href="#wiki-size">#</a> voronoi.<b>size</b>([<i>size</i>])

-**Deprecated**: <a href="#wiki-clipExtent">clipExtent</a> is preferred.

-Gets or sets the clip size of the Voronoi layout.
-This implementation does not clip the returned polygons by default, but will clip them to a rectangle of the given size if specified.
-This is strongly recommended, as unclipped polygons may have large coordinates which do not display correctly.
-You can also employ custom clipping without specifying a size, either in SVG or by post-processing with [polygon.clip](Polygon-Geom#wiki-clip), as in [this example](http://bl.ocks.org/4237768).

 <a name="clipExtent" href="#wiki-clipExtent">#</a> voronoi.<b>clipExtent</b>([<i>extent</i>])

-Gets or sets the clip extent of the Voronoi layout.
-This implementation does not clip the returned polygons by default, but will clip them to a given rectangle if specified.
-This is strongly recommended, as unclipped polygons may have large coordinates which do not display correctly.
-You can also employ custom clipping without specifying a size, either in SVG or by post-processing with [polygon.clip](Polygon-Geom#wiki-clip), as in [this example](http://bl.ocks.org/4237768).
+Gets or sets the clip extent of the Voronoi layout; see [this example](http://bl.ocks.org/4237768).
+This implementation does not clip the returned polygons by default, but will clip them to a given rectangle if specified; this is strongly recommended, as unclipped polygons may have large coordinates which do not display correctly.

+Alternatively, you can also employ custom clipping without specifying a size, either in SVG or by post-processing with [polygon.clip](Polygon-Geom#wiki-clip).

 <a name="links" href="#wiki-links">#</a> voronoi.<b>links</b>(<i>data</i>)